 For example, apart from letting you view and edit your pictures, these cloud storage services also let your backup your camera roll if you’re using the mobile version.
 More advanced features also allow you to set which types of photo extensions should be uploaded to the cloud, which picture goes into each folder, and even AIs that can figure out, on the spot, what kind of picture you’re going to upload.

-Best Cloud Storage for Photos
+5 Best Cloud Storage For Photos Reviews

 Dropbox is the embodiment of the “Jack of all trades, master of none” adage, meaning that it has quite a lot of features, but it doesn’t excel at too many things.
 As a cloud storage service, Dropbox is quite handy, especially when you need to share a high number of files with your team members.
 Overall, it is still one of the best free cloud storage providers.